CharlesPizza/CharlesPizza/README.md

-# Welcome Friends!
+# Welcome to my Github Portfolio:
-<p>To my github portfolio!
-Here I will showcase a few of the projects I have worked on.
-At current most of the projects showcased are Data Science and Analysis, mostly done in python.
-While python is currently my prefered language, I have also worked in Java, C++, and to a lesser extent Javascript.
-One of the main reasons I love Python is due to it's lightning fast development, and it's intense evolution of libraries. </p>
+<p>Hello and thank you for visiting my GitHub portfolio!
+My name is Charles, and I am thrilled to showcase my passion for software engineering and data analytics through this repository.
+Developing and creating programs, scripts and insights is a little creative light for me.
+I hope you see that light shine in my works.
+Most programming in this portfolio is done in Python.
+One of the main reasons I love Python is due to it's lightning fast development, and it's intense evolution of libraries.
+However I have a diverse technical stack which includes: Python, SQL, Excel, RStudio, Java, C++, Javascript, Tableau, POWERBI, and HTML.</p>

+<p>In today's fast-paced world, we use data for everything.
+We see data transforming every role, from production lines and logistics to social and political insights, movements and everything inbetween.
+Of course, the key to successful software development and insightful data analysis lies in the fusion of a strong technological foundation and analytical acumen.
+This portfolio serves to highlight those skills of mine. </p>

 ## Projects
 <div>